embedthis/ejscript/README.md

     ./configure
     make

-Images are built into out/bin and out/lib.
-The build configuration is saved in out/inc/buildConfig.h.
+Images are built into */bin.
+The build configuration is saved in */inc/bit.h.

 ### To Test: